Azure/resource-modules-registry/README.md

 # Resource Modules Registry

-This repository is used to store a decoupled version of [Azure/ResourceModules](https://github.com/Azure/ResourceModules) and to publish modules to a public [Bicep registry](#).
+This repository is used to store a decoupled version of [Azure/ResourceModules](https://github.com/Azure/ResourceModules) to publish modules to a public [Bicep registry](#).

 ## Modules